Records of enemy aliens and internees, First and Second World Wars

 Passenger lists (which may include details of deported enemy aliens), 1939–1942

 For the first two years of the Second World War about 8,000 enemy aliens were temporarily interned in British camps prior to being deported to the colonies and the dominions.

-Many ships carrying internees were lost at sea by enemy torpedoes and these losses resulted in the end of the policy of deporting internees.
-It is worth searching outgoing passengers lists for these deportees.
+Many ships carrying internees were torpedoed at sea in enemy action and these losses led to the end of the policy of deporting internees.

 Prisoners of war records, 1715–1945